 The return must be completed in all of its parts.
-All the information of the Income Statement, Balance Sheet, Reconciliation of Net Income (or Loss) per Books with Net Taxable Income (or Loss) per Return, and Analysis of Retained Earnings per Books or Reconciliation of Distributable Profit Among Partners must be detailed.
+All the information of the Income Statement, Balance Sheet, Reconciliation of Net Income (or Loss) per Books with Net Taxable Income (or Loss) per Return, and Analysis of Retained Earnings per Books must be detailed.
 Returns that do not comply with this requirement will be considered as not filed.
-2010